techidaily/site-win11-tips/source/_posts/elevating-the-gaming-experience-winning-strategies-for-ps1-and-windows-duckstations-guide.md

  Visit one of the two**Controller Ports** beneath to configure its button mappings.
 Choose your joypad, and if the emulator "doesn't respond" to any button presses, "remap" its buttons to the virtual PlayStation joypad.

- If you haven't got a joypad, don't fret: we've already covered[how you can use your Android phone as a gamepad for playing PC games](https://www.makeuseof.com/use-android-phone-as-controller-pc-games/) .
+ If you haven't got a joypad, don't fret: we've already covered [how you can use your Android phone as a gamepad for playing PC games](https://www.makeuseof.com/use-android-phone-as-controller-pc-games/) .
 Everything you'll read there should also work in this case, since the emulator itself is a "PC game" equivalent.

 ## Getting Retro in the Modern Age With Duckstation for Windows